 My period is lighter than usual!
+Or, you may even skip some periods.
 It could be a result of a hormonal imbalance.

 Perimenopause is not the only time that hormone levels can get out of whack.
 It’s indeed possible at any phase of life for estrogen and progesterone levels to fluctuate.